techidaily/site-ai-vdieo-software/source/_posts/2024-approved-best-apps-for-making-reaction-video.md

 ### 10.Convertio

-One of the easiest programs on our list is[Convertio](https://convertio.co/).
+One of the easiest programs on our list is [Convertio](https://convertio.co/).
 To convert a video to a GIF, just drag it onto the tool or upload it from your Google Drive or Dropbox account, then click "convert" to finish the process.

 Use this tool just if you don't care about details.
 Convertio is simple to use, however you can't set the start and finish of your GIF or the frame rate.